 Whether you choose to implement a paper-based record-keeping system or use property management software, there are several strategies that you will want to consider so that your system is effective over the long term, with easy retrieval of files and paperwork when needed.

 Good property management includes signed documents, such as rental leases, that are legally enforceable and easily accessible; ultimately, anything signed should be kept in a secure place.
-This includes any type of agreement accorded with tenants; if it is ever necessary to go to court, this is the first document in your defense.
+This includes any type of agreement accorded with tenants, such as a land lease agreement; if it is ever necessary to go to court, this is the first document in your defense.

 This means deciding from the beginning whether to use paper or a digital system; both methods will have pros and cons that matter to you, so it’s important to weigh this all up from day one